- Particle Theory

-Professor: K. Masai / Assistant Professor: S. Sasaki
+Professor: Y. Fujita / Assistant Professor: S. Sasaki

 Astrophysics research at our group of Tokyo Metropolitan University (TMU) covers the fields of high-energy astrophysics and observational cosmology related to the structure formation of the universe.
 Astronomical systems of interest include supernova and supernova remnants, neutron stars, black holes, gamma-ray bursts, galaxies and clusters of galaxies, interstellar medium, and intracluster medium.
 For understanding the properties of such objects and their activities, particularly high-energy phenomena in the relativistic regime, we also study fundamental physical processes: particle acceleration and collisions, radiation and transport, etc.

 (Keyword: high-energy astrophysics, observational cosmology)